freecityhacks/fch-docs/GOVERNANCE.md

 - What the project is aiming to achieve, i.e., the project charter and project goals,
 - What components/code and in which code lines (new or components in other projects) the project aims to deliver,
-- Key dependencies on other Free City Hacks projects or teams, if applicable,
+- Key dependencies on other Yonder Hacks projects or teams, if applicable,
 - A list of initial maintainers, if applicable,
 - A lists of any interested parties in the project, if applicable,
 - A lists of any planned initial code contributions, if applicable, and